developer51709/developer51709/repository-info.md

 Deterministic behavior (same quote on the same day each year)

 If you add or remove quotes, the rotation automatically adjusts.

+---

+## 🧪 Running the Workflow Manually
+You can trigger the update anytime:

+Go to the Actions tab

+Select Update Quote of the Day

+Click Run workflow

+This is useful for testing or previewing changes.

+---

+## 🎨 Customization Options
+You can easily modify the system:

+- **Use random quotes** instead of day‑based rotation

+- **Add categories** (motivation, humor, tech, etc.)

+- **Format quotes differently** (bold, italic, emojis)

+Fetch quotes from an API

+Add logging to track which quote was used each day

+If you want help implementing any of these, just ask.

+---

+## 📄 License
+All quotes in `quotes.json` are original and safe to use anywhere.
+You may modify, redistribute, or reuse this system freely.

+---

+## 🙌 Final Notes
+This repository is designed to be simple, reliable, and easy to extend.
+Once set up, it runs entirely on its own — keeping your GitHub profile fresh every day.

+If you want enhancements, improvements, or new features, feel free to request them.